 How much does energy cost?

 Ofgem announced an increase to the energy price cap in August 2022 which meant that the average domestic household was expected to see their energy bills rise to £3,549 a year from 1st October.
-To combat rising energy prices the government introduced the Energy Price Guarantee which capped unit rates for gas and electricity in order to reduce the average household bill, capping it at an average of £2,500 a year until April 2023.
-Currently, as a result of the government's Energy Price Guarantee, a unit of electricity costs an average of 34p per kWh and a unit of gas costs 10.3p per kWh.
+To combat rising energy prices the government introduced the Energy Price Guarantee which capped unit rates for gas and electricity in order to reduce the average household bill, capping it at an average of £2,500 a year until April 2023, which was later extended to the end of June.
+Currently, as a result of the government's Energy Price Guarantee, a unit of electricity costs an average of 34p per kWh and a unit of gas costs 10.3p per kWh but this will decrease from 1st July to 30p per kWh and 8p per kWh respectively with the energy price cap.
 How much you actually pay for your energy usage will vary depending on how much gas and electricity you use.
 We share how much you can expect to pay for appliances around the home in our article, 'How much electricity am I using?'
 Additionally, you may find our article, 'What is the cheapest way to cook?' useful.

 What to do if you’re struggling to pay your energy bills